Skip to main content

 TypeManual or Dynamic

-2. If Manual, the list starts empty.
-You will add fans afterward.
+Click Create List.
+If Manual, the list starts empty and you will add fans afterward.

 Dynamic Filtering Rules